davidpallmann/hashnode-backups/cl3huc0hz05e6tknv6aaj54az.md

 </QuestionFormAnswers>
 ```

 Congratulations!
 You've programmatically created a HIT and retrieved responses.
 Using the worker sandbox limited us to just one response, but in a production setting you would have multiple workers responding, within the limits you specified when creating the HIT.
+Use your imagination and imagine many responses.

 # Where to Go From Here